National Board for Professional Teaching Standards

 For information regarding NCLB compliance, see the CDE Web page Improving Teacher and Principal Quality.

 The prerequisites for National Board Certification are highlighted below and are detailed in the Guide to National Board Certification (PDF).
-You will be required to submit one or more of the forms found in the Eligibility Verification Forms and Instructions to verify you meet these prerequisites.
+You will be required to submit one or more of the forms found in the Eligibility Verification Forms and Instructions (PDF) to verify you meet these prerequisites.
 To be eligible for National Board Certification you must:

 - Hold a bachelor’s degree